-- 1. If a recommendation to the Senatus Academicus is made for resubmission by an examining committee the candidate shall receive in writing from the convener of the committee a detailed list of corrections and revisions deemed to be necessary by the examiners.
-The candidate shall be expected to take these into account in any resubmission of the thesis. - 1.
-On resubmission of the thesis and payment of the appropriate fee the examining committee shall be reconvened and a further examination be conducted.
-The convener of the committee may recommend to the Dean of Faculty that the requirement of an oral examination be waived, if that is the unanimous opinion of the examining committee. - 2.
-In the event of an oral examination being required, the Dean of Faculty may recommend the appointment of an appropriate neutral third party observer. - 3.
-If the original examining committee cannot be reconvened, then the Senatus Academicus shall have the power to appoint a new committee to examine the thesis.
+- If a recommendation to the Senatus Academicus is made for resubmission by an examining committee the candidate shall receive in writing from the convener of the committee a detailed list of corrections and revisions deemed to be necessary by the examiners.
+The candidate shall be expected to take these into account in any resubmission of the thesis. - 2.
+Where students are required to revise and resubmit the thesis, they shall be permitted a maximum word limit of 90,000 words.

-- 4. The examining committee shall make one of the following recommendations to the Senatus Academicus: - A. that the thesis or portfolio be approved and the degree of PhD/DLang be awarded; or - B. that the thesis or portfolio be approved and the degree of PhD/DLang be awarded subject to minor corrections to be completed within three months and approved by the convener; or - C. that, the thesis or portfolio being of sufficient merit, the candidate be awarded the degree of MPhil (by research), MSc(Res) or MSt(Res); or - D. that the thesis or portfolio be rejected and no award made.
+- 3. On resubmission of the thesis and payment of the appropriate fee the examining committee shall be reconvened and a further examination be conducted.
+The convener of the committee may recommend to the Assistant Vice-Principal (Provost) that the requirement of an oral examination be waived, if that is the unanimous opinion of the examining committee. - 4.
+In the event of an oral examination being required, the Assistant Vice-Principal (Provost) may recommend the appointment of an appropriate neutral third party observer. - 5.
+If the original examining committee cannot be reconvened, then the Senatus Academicus shall have the power to appoint a new committee to examine the thesis. - 6.
+The examining committee shall make one of the following recommendations to the Senatus Academicus: - A. that the thesis or portfolio be approved and the degree of PhD/DLang be awarded; or - B. that the thesis or portfolio be approved and the degree of PhD/DLang be awarded subject to minor corrections to be completed within three months and approved by the convener; or - C. that, the thesis or portfolio being of sufficient merit, the candidate be awarded the degree of MPhil (by research), MSc(Res) or MSt(Res); or - D. that the thesis or portfolio be rejected and no award made.